BEST COMMUNICATION PLAN & PRACTICES

 Sample Newsletter Communication Message

 What Kinds of Messages Can you Communicate Using a Newsletter?

 Sample communications include:

-Where possible, make sure to customize your newsletter based on the targeted audience that you plan to send the OCM newsletter communication to.
-For example, verbiage and wording used in newsletter communications to sales, finance and accounting end-users will be slightly different from communications to IT, operations, and services.
+Where possible, make sure to customize your newsletter based on the targeted audience that you plan to send the change communication newsletter communication to.
+For example, verbiage and wording used in newsletter communications to Sales, Finance, and Accounting will be slightly different from communication broadcasts sent to IT or Operations.

 You want to include verbiage that the reader can relate to.
 If you send a communication to Sales that is filled with technical jargon, your audience will not relate and will quickly disregard your communication.

 Click here, Free Newsletter Template, to download a template that you can use for your project.

 Two-Way Communication Strategy